-Conversely, in the coldest parts of the winter, I might bump the amount of ripe sourdough starter carryover to 25 grams, even with my dough proofer holding my starter jar and warming to 76°F (24°C).
+Conversely, in the coldest parts of the winter, I might bump the ripe sourdough starter carryover to 25 grams, even with my dough proofer holding my starter jar and warming to 76°F (24°C).

 With the above flour, water, and carryover ratios, I need to feed my sourdough starter twice a day if kept at a warm temperature.
 I like to feed once in the morning at around 9:00 a.m. and once at night at around 9:00 p.m.
 This isn't a super strict schedule, sometimes I feed a little earlier and sometimes a little later, but generally, I like to keep to those times.

-With this schedule, it means I can make the day's levain early at 9:00 a.m., and in the case of something like my Sunflower & Sesame sourdough, the levain will ripen and ready for mixing around 2:00 p.m.
+With this schedule, it means I can make the day's levain early at 9:00 a.m., and in the case of something like my Sunflower & Sesame Sourdough, the levain will ripen and be ready for mixing around 2:00 p.m.
 In other cases, where I have an overnight levain, I'll make the overnight preferment at night around 9:00 p.m., and it's ready for mixing first thing in the morning.

-The important thing is to always make a levain or mix a dough when your starter is ripe .
+The important thing is always to make a levain or mix a dough when your starter is ripe.
 This means making the levain with the ripe starter before feeding it.

-In my case I have two opportunities throughout the day to make a levain or mix a dough, at 9:00 a.m. and 9:00 p.m.
+In my case, I have two opportunities throughout the day to make a levain or mix a dough, at 9:00 a.m. and 9:00 p.m.

 Recommended reading: Read on for more detail on my sourdough starter maintenance routine, including the signs I look for when my starter is ready for a feeding.